MCreasey3/KomaTL/README.md

 :star: 4-STEP PREPROCESSING :star:

 To better optimize the OCR phase, we first convert the image to grayscale and perform Otsu's Binarization, which computes a threshold white/black value across the entirety of the image.
 We follow this by performing a check for a rotational skew greater than 3 degrees, and fix as necessary.
 This will improve performance of the OCR engine.
 We finish by applying noise reduction to the image.

+NOTE on noise reduction: Typically this is done to grayscale or color images, but for binary images, we can use OpenCV's morphological operations to attack very small regions or thin lines in the image.
+This can mess with detail if done incorrectly, so it will be set fairly conservatively.

 <hr>